abegong/iseif-rainforest/README.md

 	Get run_logger working with redis
 	Suppress push_next_request_to_queue

-## Next steps:

 	Bring refactored eagle_http code into the repo
 	Write a *real* fetch_data method

-	Develop triggering script
+	Develop triggering script: pinger.py
+	Test the whole cycle

+## Next steps:

 	Migrate wait_time to separate triggering script
+	Code review to clean up cruft

 	Dockerize it

-	Add configs for redis, rainforest, and S3
+### Next milestone: fully deployable app that logs stuff all on its own.

 	Develop the rotate_log_to_s3 method

-	Test the whole cycle
 	Add some cleaner documentation

-	Write a monitoring script to track
+### Next milestone: ...and rotates logs to S3

-	Come up with a future-proof plan for sharding
+	Refactor so that we keep a pool of persistent file connections in app.py, instead of re-opening a new file Make HTTP requests non-blocking (but not disk writes) Come up with a future-proof plan for sharding

+### Next milestone: ...in a thread-safe way.

-## Prolly don't need this:
+## Maybe don't need this:

 	Develop the push_next_request_to_queue method
 	Add configs for redis, SNS, rainforest, S3, etc.
+	Add configs for redis, rainforest, and S3
+	Write a monitoring script to track data flow by user